wp-plugins/mywebtonet-performancestats/readme.txt

 You can easily determine the CPU performance allocated for your PHP web and MySQL backend servers with this plugin.
 The plugin does various calculations and string manipulations on your PHP webserver + some simple CPU tests on your MySQL backend server.
+Furthermore a sequence of MySQL insert,select,update and delete is performed in a seperate table.
 After the test has run, the result will be displayed for you to evaluate.

 Generally speaking, the  faster this plugin runs, the faster your website will run.

 There are many factors that will determine how fast your website will run.
 This